rahul572002/exp-plane-transmission-grating-iitk/experiment/experiment-name.md

-## Experiment name
-Determine the wavelength of different spectral lines of mercury light using plane transmission grating
+### Determine the wavelength of different spectral lines of mercury light using plane transmission grating